Gavriil1/CI_PP4_TD/README.md

 </details>

-2. As a user, I would like to create a new account.
+2. As a User I would like to create a new account.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |